forxer/gravatar/readme.md

 To use these options, just pass one of the following keywords:

 * 404: do not load any image if none is associated with the email hash, instead return an HTTP 404 (File Not Found) response
-* mp: (mystery-man) a simple, cartoon-style silhouetted outline of a person (does not vary by email hash)
+* mp: (mystery-person) a simple, cartoon-style silhouetted outline of a person (does not vary by email hash)
 * identicon: a geometric pattern based on an email hash
 * monsterid: a generated 'monster' with different colors, faces, etc
 * wavatar: generated faces with differing features and backgrounds